-To effectively identify, understand, and manage the risks confronting the organization and affecting our business performance, SABIC has designed a risk management policy and an integrated governance framework.
+To effectively identify, understand, and manage the risks confronting the organization and affecting our business performance, SABIC has designed a risk management policy and an Integrated Governance Framework.
 We are also capitalizing on opportunities to achieve our strategic objectives.
-The Executive Risk Management Committee receives coordinated updates from all SABIC functions regularly.
+The Executive Risk Management (ERM) committee receives coordinated updates from all SABIC functions regularly.